Grady Louis McMurtry: Re-establishing O.T.O.

 On October 25, 1962 Germer died from prostatic cancer at the age of 77, without naming a successor as head of O.T.O.
 His widow, who was not a member of O.T.O., retained material possession of the O.T.O.'s extensive archives.
 Though individual members carried on with their spiritual activities, the central organization, for all intents and purposes, ceased to function.

 There were a few individuals, notably Kenneth Grant of Britain, Hermann Metzger of Switzerland, and later, Marcelo Ramos Motta of Brazil, who claimed succession to Germer.
 McMurtry was unaware of any of these developments until 1968, when he received a letter from Phyllis Seckler, a fellow Agape Lodge O.T.O. initiate.

 Seckler's letter was to inform McMurtry that the archives in Germer's widow's care (including Aleister Crowley's library) had been burglarized the previous year by persons unknown.
 When he became aware of the situation he decided to take charge of what remained of O.T.O.
 In 1969 he left his job at the United States Department of Labor and returned to California to investigate the burglary.
-Though the crime was never officially solved, McMurtry felt that it had probably been carried out by a group, falsely claiming affiliation with O.T.O., that called itself the "Solar Lodge".
+Though the crime was never officially solved, McMurtry felt that it had probably been carried out by a group, claiming affiliation with O.T.O., that called itself the "Solar Lodge".
 McMurtry had moved into Seckler's home in Dublin, California, and soon they were married.

 At this time, McMurtry decided to restore the Order by invoking his emergency orders from Crowley which gave him authority (subject to Karl Germer's approval) to "take charge of the whole work of the Order in California to reform the Organization", and he assumed the title "Caliph of O.T.O.," as specified in Crowley's letters to McMurtry from the 1940s.
 His witnesses were Dr. Israel Regardie (1907–1985) and Gerald Yorke, who both offered their support.